 Payment details will be provided upon acceptance to the program.

 This program is significantly subsidized by donors, however, a limited number of scholarships are offered based on need.
-Additional scholarships to offset program fees, travel expenses and childcare are available specifically for women CEOs/founders based in Africa.
 Information will be made available to admitted applicants upon request.